cavo789/blog/blog/2024/06/24/behat-introduction/index.md

                       api_url: http://0.0.0.0:9222
 ```

-Also, please edit the file `features/bootsrap/FeatureContext.php` and replace the existing content below.
+Also, please edit the file `features/bootstrap/FeatureContext.php`, remove everything and replace the existing content below.

-We've changes a few `use` to add Mink libraries (and remove unneded ones).
+We've changes a few `use` to add Mink libraries (and remove unneeded ones).
 We've also added a `$mink` private property and put some lines in the `__constructor`.

 :::warning Please update the url `https://www.avonture.be` to match your site
 :::